AdrianPop/plans/readme.md

 [![PayPal](https://img.shields.io/badge/PayPal-donate-blue.svg)](https://paypal.me/rennokki)

 # Laravel Plans
-Laravel Plans is a package for SaaS-like apps that need easy management over plans, features, event-driven updates on plans or even payment tracking.
-If you plan selling your service with subscriptions, you're in the right place!
+Laravel Plans is a package for SaaS apps that need management over plans, features, subscriptions, events for plans or limited, countable features.

+# Laravel Cashier
+While Laravel Cashier does this job really well, there are some features that can be useful for SaaS apps:
+* **Countable, limited features** - If you plan to limit the amount of resources a subscriber can have and track the usage, this package does that for you.
+* **Recurrency built-in, customizable recurrency period** - While Stripe or limits you to subscribe your users daily, weekly, monthy or yearly, this package lets you define your own amount of days for any subscription or plan.
+* **Event-driven by nature** - you can listen for events.
+What if you can give 3 free days to the next subscription if your users pay their invoice in time?

 # Installation
 Install the package: